 We often talk about people, process and technology when it comes to Brite and our managed services.
 While our process and technology are highlighted elsewhere, we want to showcase our people!
-As our team and services grow, it’s important introduce the members of the team who are behind the scenes executing on the process.
-Within the past year, we welcomed two security analysts to the team to help work with clients on their IT environments.
+As our team and services grow, it’s important to introduce the members of the team who are behind the scenes executing on the process.
+Within the past year, we welcomed two SOC analysts to the team to help work with clients on their IT environments.
 Now it’s time for you to meet them!

 Meet Sean and Nick, both graduates from Utica College’s cybersecurity program and past Brite interns.
 They kindly answered a few questions to share about their roles at Brite.